kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 - If i was successful, are there any advice you would give.
   Considering
 - You have hired many STAR interns.
 Are there any that caught your eye?
 Whether its their technical skills, projects, or personality traitas
+- Im a big advocate for the transparancy and philosophy behind Linux' design.
+I love open source software, so i was wondering how much exposure interns get with linux based systems, and cloud infrastyructure
+- Concering the mentorship

+**S/4HANA features a method called automated patching, where the system watches itself to identity threats and deploy safety patches and hotfixes.**

+work in AI

 **Git usage in website and arch**
 **Teamwork**
 **Working under pressure** The more pressure, the more you need to slow down